leomeyer/Arducom/doc/setups.md

 Of course, you can also use a normal PC or laptop instead of a Raspberry Pi.

 This setup is recommended for getting started.
+The hello-world test sketch works with this setup by default.

 Direct serial connection
 ------------------------